 (e) Activities that promote a healthier lifestyle, such as smoking cessation.

-(5) A CDJFS may utilize the services of private and governmental entities under contract with the CDJFS in operating the program.
+(3) A county agency may utilize the services of private and governmental entities under contract with the county agency in operating the program.

 (1) An individual's participation in job search and job readiness assistance counts for a maximum of six weeks in the preceding twelve months.